 - Don’t write the procedures in “point form” – use complete sentences

 Writing procedures at the C level requires understanding of case writing and takes a lot of practice.
 I recommend keeping track of procedures as they come up in practice cases.
 By the end of the module, you will have an inventory of procedures to refer to.
-If you need a comprehensive template with lots of procedures, contact me to set up a coaching session and I’ll email those to you during our call.
+If you need a comprehensive template with lots of procedures, check out my Assurance course.

 2. Focus on these Assurance topics